zorael/wg-monitor/README.md

 ### Batsign

 The `batsign.url` file should contain one or more [Batsign](https://batsign.me) URLs.
 Batsign is a free service with which you can send brief emails to yourself by issuing a simple HTTP request.
-See [the homepage](https://batsign.me) for more information on how to sign-up.
+See [the homepage](https://batsign.me) for more information on how to sign up.

 ### Notification commands

 A custom command can be specified to be run instead of sending a Batsign when a peer is lost.
-Note however that the command will be from within the `wg-monitor` process, and as such by the same user it was started as.
+Note however that the command will be run from within the `wg-monitor` process, and as such by the same user it was started as.
 This will in all likelihood be `root`, since the program calls itself with `sudo` if it is missing permissions to access the Wireguard interface.
 This imposes some limitations on what the command can do.

 Batsign URLs are not necessary if a custom command is used for notifications.